FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

 ## Prelab

 Please read up on the IMU.
 This year, we're using the [Sparkfun](https://www.sparkfun.com/products/15335) breakout board.
-Review the documentation for a quick overview of the functionality, and their [software library](https://github.com/sparkfun/SparkFun_ICM-20948_ArduinoLibrary) works well.
+There is a quick overview of the functionality, and their [software library](https://github.com/sparkfun/SparkFun_ICM-20948_ArduinoLibrary) works well.
 The ICM-20948 datasheet can be found [here](https://cdn.sparkfun.com/assets/7/f/e/c/d/DS-000189-ICM-20948-v1.3.pdf).

 <img src="../Figs/ICM-20948_datasheet.png" width="600">